 DIV 3752.
 The Religious Self According to Jung.
 The religious core of human existence as related to the concepts of the archaic unconscious and the birth of the self in C. G. Jung's analytical psychology.
-Study of the life and thought of Jung as illustrated by his autobiography, Memories, Dreams, Reflections.
-Critical assessment of his theory as a means of understanding religious phenomena.
-[3]
+Study of the life and thought of Jung as illustrated by his autobiography, Memo-